sakkke/sakkke-xnVjeElxXXdZVuW4Lc7MB/README.md

 ### Goals

+- [ ] 🥅 Current biggest goal: __Programming while listening to my favorite music on a virtual computer in the Metaverse with a Linux distro I created__
   - [ ] 🏆 2022 goal: Contributing something to the GitHub repo every day.
   - [x] 🏆 2021 goal: Doing `git commit` to the GitHub repo every day.
-- [ ] 🥅 Current biggest goal: __Programming while listening to my favorite music on a virtual computer in the Metaverse with a Linux distro I made__

 ### Connect with me